Loïc Kouagba

-Loïc Kouagba (born 9 June 1994) is a French professional footballer who plays as a defender for Championnat National club Red Star.
+Loïc Robert Kouagba (born 9 June 1994) is a French professional footballer who plays as a defender for Turkish TFF 1.
+Lig club Boluspor.

 Career

 On 24 June 2018, Kouagba signed a professional contract with Béziers.
 He made his professional debut with Béziers in a 1–1 (6–5) shootout loss in the Coupe de la Ligue to Orléans on 14 August 2018.
 He joined Marignane Gignac on loan in January 2019.

 In August 2019 Kouagba moved to Dunkerque, signing a one-year deal.
 On 6 January 2022, he moved to Red Star.

+On 24 August 2025, Kouagba signed a two-season contract with Boluspor in Turkey.

 Personal life

-Born in France, Kouagba is of Ivorian descent.
+Born in France to a mother born in Koumassi, Kouagba is Ivorian by descent.